gartenbergCH/gartenberg/README.md

 run.sh
 ```

 It is started on port 8000.
-A mailtrap is started on port 8025
+A mailtrap is started on port 8025.
+Login with user "test", password "test".

 ### Run Juntagrico locally - Postgres